 This course is a continuation of the theoretical development of dental hygiene skills as well as the introduction of advanced clinical topics.
-Content includes patient communication strategies, re-care and periodontal maintenance protocol, the referral process, air-powder polishers, advanced dental hygiene instruments, and power-driven scaling instruments.
+Content includes patient communication strategies, recare and periodontal maintenance protocol, the referral process, air-powder polishers, advanced dental hygiene instruments, and use of ultrasonic-powered instrumentation devices.
+Prerequisites: Semester I & II courses